 In need of a calming indoor activity?
 Folding origami might be the answer you’ve been looking for.

 Making connections with new people can be hard, even when face-to-face interaction is possible.
 Use these icebreakers to welcome new peers into the BC2M community and reconnect with returning members.

 In the U.S., 20 people experience domestic violence every minute.
 Learn more about healthy and unhealthy relationships, signs of abusive relationships, and the effects of domestic violence on mental health.

-Suicide is the 2nd leading cause of death for young people age 10 – 24.
+Suicide is the 3rd leading cause of death for people aged 15-24 & the 2nd leading cause of death for those 10-14 & 25-34.
 Learn more about ways you can help prevent suicide and tips for communicating about suicide in person and online.

 Learn more about what it means to give proper consent and how it affects our mental health when we are unable to do so.

 Many teens struggle with academic stress and test anxiety.
 Learn more about sources of academic stress and test anxiety, their effects on mental health, and healthy coping strategies.

 The United States has more immigrants than any other country in the world.
 Learn more about how the unique experience of migration can directly impact a person’s mental health experience.